cynraw/30-Day_coding_challenge/README.md

 ### 17/01/24
 # Task 3
 -  Explore the concept of self-referential structures by creating a linked list node, allowing the user to add and remove elements from the list.

+# Hash Tables
+- Key value stores.
+- Maps a key to a value, ie an assosiative array.
+- One key can hold may values through chaining, linked lists.